Equity shares are integral to the world of investing whether we trade in them or not

 Annual general meetings (AGMs) — The Companies Act, 2013, requires all listed companies to convene AGMs.
 Shareholders may attend the meetings.

-We have seen shareholders make comments of all shades, even uncomfortable ones leaving management squirming in their seats, vent their anger at ineptitude, praise companies and pursue their questions of maximising returns single-mindedly and of course, vote on resolutions and decisions tabled at AGMs.
+We have seen shareholders make comments of all shades, even uncomfortable ones leaving management squirming in their seats, vent their anger at ineptitude, praise companies, and pursue their questions of maximizing returns single-mindedly and of course, vote on resolutions and decisions tabled at AGMs.

 Voting rights — Exercised at the AGM, equity shareholders enjoy one vote for each share they hold.
 One share-one vote.

 The voting rights add more teeth to the role of a shareholder and gives them an executive role to play.

 Equity shareholders have the right to vote on every resolution proposed in the meeting, including, but not limited to:-

 - Any changes in the article of association (or AOA, defining all the rules and regulations for the operations, financial records, purpose, dealings) of the company

 Voting can take place by a show of hands, a poll, or even via mail.
 The Companies Act, 2013, even decrees companies with more than 1,000 shareholders to arrange e-voting facilities.